AJTHEGAMER18/M.HASSAN-QURESHI/README.md

 - 👋 Hi, I’m @AJTHEGAMER18
 - 👀 I’m interested in game development and web development
 - 🌱 I’m currently learning BACHELOR IN COMPUTER SCIENCE
 - 💞️ I’m looking to collaborate on GAME DEVELOPMENT but i am starting from scratch
+- I have some understanding on front end development and currently working to make some projects and improve my knowledge.
 - 📫 How to reach me hassanrizwan422@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: love gaming and pc building